ellisp/ellisp.github.io/README.md

 # ellisp.github.io
-Source code and text for Peter Ellis' blog.
+Source code and text for Peter Ellis' blog 'Stats in the wild'.